top of page

 The Research

-To understand what was actually happening inside Lincoln 4S stores, I interviewed 3 of the 12 participants across four Lincoln branches.
+To understand what was actually happening inside Lincoln 4S stores, we interviewed 12 participants across multiple Lincoln branches.

 Rather than focusing on the tools they used, I asked car dealers to walk me through a deal process.
-This helped me identify where the biggest frustrations and breakdowns occur in their daily workflow.
+This helped me identify where the biggest frustrations occur in their daily workflow.

 After speaking with the participants and reviewing all the interviews, I began to see clear patterns.
 I narrowed them down to three core pain points that consistently showed up during the most stressful and frustrating moments on the showroom floor.